lagadic/visp_cao_editor/blenderAddons/vispCAOExport/README.md

 ## Installation:

   1. Run `python build.py` in project directory. `visp_cao_export.zip` file will be created.
-  2. Launch Blender and open `File > User Preferences`
+  2. Launch Blender and open `File > User Preferences`.
     - (**Ctrl+Atl+U**) under Linux
     - (**Cmd+,**) under OSX
   3. Click on `Install from File...` and navigate to the above project directory and select the zip file.
-  4. Search for `visp` in Add-ons section and enable the plugin called "Export: ViSP CAO".
+  4. Search for "*visp*"" in Add-ons section and enable the plugin called "*Export: ViSP CAO*".
-  5. Click on `Save User Settings` and close `Blender User Preferences` pannel
+  5. Click on `Save User Settings` and close `Blender User Preferences` pannel.
-  6. On the left side of Blender, there should be a new tab named `Misc` located under the `Tools`, `Create`,... tabs
+  6. On the left side of Blender, there should be a new tab named `Misc` located under the `Tools`, `Create`,... tabs.

 **Usage**